p-lr/MapView/Readme.md

 **Migrating from 1.x.x**

 There are some breaking changes, although most of them are just package refactoring.
 The interface `ScaleChangeListener` has been removed.
-If you relied on this, have a look at `ReferentialOwner` interface.
-A demo will be added to show how to use it.
+If you relied on this, have a look at `ReferentialOwner`interface.
+There's an example of usage inside the `RotatingMapFragment` demo.

 ## Installation